sc-ventures/cloudbreak-documentation/docs/images.md

 1. Build your custom images
 2. Prepare the custom image catalog JSON file and save it in a location accessible to the Cloudbreak VM
 3. Register your custom image catalog with Cloudbreak
+4. If using a different operating system than that included on default images, set the CB_ENABLED_LINUX_TYPES variable in Profile.
-4. Select a custom image when creating a cluster
+5. Select a custom image when creating a cluster

 <div class="danger">
     <p class="first admonition-title">Important</p>